Pulmonary nocardiosisNocardiosis - pulmonary; Mycetoma; Nocardia

 Nocardia infection develops when you breathe in (inhale) the bacteria.
 The infection causes pneumonia-like symptoms.
 The infection can spread to any part of the body.

-People at highest risk for nocardia infection are those with a weakened immune system.
+People with a weak immune system are at a high risk for nocardia infection.
 This includes people who have:

 - Cushing disease

 - An organ transplant